oblinger/HookAnchorApp/AT/@Dan O.md

 **MY PENCHANT** -- I have a strong predilection for  (1) hard TECHNICAL problems, (2) where I seem to have a NOVEL thought, (3) that could result in big IMPACT.
 My love is *thinking* through how the problem could be solved.
 I believe I do have a gift in seeing a technically detailed view of a different world as it COULD be...  and I *love* exercising this gift.

 **MY GAPS** -- But this penchant has several downsides:
-- **NO NATURAL FOLLOW THRU** -- Without external constraint, I end up thinking thru many such big ideas, but without required follow thru.
+- **SPOTTY FOLLOW THRU** -- Without external constraint, I end up thinking thru many such big ideas, but without required follow thru.
 - **EACH IS COSTLY** -- Each idea, requires significant resource from humanity to execute.
 I do believe they each has a chance to be wildly valuable too.
 Still this creates a catch-22; and it is less my skill and predilection to raise money build community.
 - **DIVERGENT** -- Each idea is borne from some core problem humanity has along with some novel, transformative insight about how to attack that problem.
 What ties these together is that each is a large human issue, and I think I see a novel transformative approach.
-But other than this connection, they are ALL OVER THE MAP.
-Thus, making progress on one adds no value for me, or to the other ideas.
+But other than this connection, they are
+- **ALL OVER THE MAP** --  Thus, making progress on one adds no value for me, or to the other ideas.
 Thus w/o singular commitment to one, I easily flail.

 **MY CONTEXT** --
 - **DRIVEN BY WORK** -- I have traded some health and many other life interests for my work and pursuit of side projects.